Suicide & Prevention

 Suicide is the leading cause of violent death in the US, and one of the top 10 causes of death overall for Americans.
-Over the last decade, 399,157 Americans died by suicide, of which 201,875—approximately 50%—died by firearm suicide.
-Injury Prevention journal
+According to the Injury Prevention journal, over the last decade, 399,157 Americans died by suicide, of which 201,875—approximately 50%—died by firearm suicide.

 WHO IS AFFECTED?

 Significant risk factors for suicide include mental health disorders, addiction issues, stress, bullying, loss, serious health conditions, abuse/neglect, childhood trauma, family history, and access to lethal means like firearms or drugs.
 According to the CDC’s National Violent Death Reporting System, data from 27 states in 2015 revealed the following causes:

 - Problematic substance use (28%)